OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 To add Teams capabilities to an add-in that uses the add-in only manifest, or to just future proof the add-in, you need to convert it to use the unified manifest for Microsoft 365.

+> [!NOTE]
+>
+> - Projects created in Visual Studio, as distinct from Visual Studio Code, can't be converted at this time.
+> - If you [created the project with Teams Toolkit](teams-toolkit-overview.md) or with the "unified manifest" option in the [Office Yeoman Generator](yeoman-generator-overview.md), it already uses the unified manifest.

    [!INCLUDE [Unified manifest support note for Office applications](../includes/unified-manifest-support-note.md)]

 There are three basic tasks to converting an add-in project from the add-in only manifest to the unified manifest.